 I’ve found that finding a common ground with kids this age really helps.
 Ask about their favorite shows, games, subjects, or sports—and then really listen.
-Have their friends over for dinner, remember their names and get to know their parents (exchange numbers so they can keep you in the loop on the down-low!).
+Get to know their friends, remember their names and connect with their parents (exchange numbers so they can keep you in the loop on the down-low!).
 And yes, it’s okay to eavesdrop a little when they’re having a gossip sesh…just make sure you’re extra covert about it!

 How To Talk To Your Amazing Teens

-There’s tons pressure on kids this age.
-They’re trying to decide what they want to do with the rest of their lives.
-They’re navigating their sexuality and maturing relationships.
-They might even be juggling work and school.
-For the first time in their lives, they are really learning about responsibility and independence, which can be hard as hell (even for us adults)!
-That’s why it’s so important to find a way to let them know you’re there when they need you (and even when they think they don’t!).
+Additionally, for the first time in their lives, they are really learning about responsibility and independence, which can be hard as hell (even for us adults)!
+That’s why it’s so important to find a way to check in with your kids (even your older teens) and let them know you’re there when they need you.
+(Even when they think they don’t!)

-Be Sure You Are Listening To Your Kids
+Be Sure You Are Listening To Your Teens

 We can all remember being nagged at this age, so you already know that it doesn’t work.
 Your teen is old enough to have deep, meaningful conversations.
 They have their own life experiences and their own opinions—and watch out, those opinions might differ wildly from your own!
 Respect them, and be sure to avoid belittling or downplaying their fears, dreams and experiences.